nus-cs2103-AY1920S2/duke/docs/README.md

 <br/>

-### `find` - Looks for a particular task
+### 3.6. `find` - Looks for a particular task

-With this command, DukeBot will tell the user which tasks present in the task list fit the keyword that the user has inputted.
+With this command, DukeBot will tell you which tasks present in the task list fit the keyword that you have inputted.

 Example of usage: